-▶ To switch the screen layout to displaying program blocks to the left and graphics to the right, press the SPLIT SCREEN key and PROGRAM + GRAPHICS soft key
+To switch the screen layout to displaying program blocks to the left and graphics to the right, press the SPLIT SCREEN key and PROGRAM + GRAPHICS soft key

-▶ Set the AUTO DRAW soft key to ON.
+Set the AUTO DRAW soft key to ON.
 While you are entering the program lines, the TNC generates each path contour you program in the graphics window in the right screen half

-If you do not wish to have graphics generated during programming, set the AUTO DRAW soft key to OFF.
+If you do not wish to have the TNC generate graphics during programming, set the AUTO DRAW soft to OFF.

-Even when AUTO DRAW is switched ON, graphics are not generated for program section repeats.
+Even when AUTO DRAW ON is active, graphics are not generated for program section repeats.